Coat of arms of Hungary: Kingdom of Hungary (1000–1946)

 The double cross symbol found its way to Western Europe through Hungary, because René the Good, who was related to the House Anjou of Hungary, laid claim to four kingdoms, including Hungary.
 He placed the symbol on his flags before the Battle of Nancy, Lorraine in 1477.
 He won the battle and regained his lost Duchy of Lorraine.
 Thus the symbol became known in Western Europe as the Cross of Lorraine.

-Programmes of the National Theatre reflecting the political changes of the revolution of 1848 in their depiction of the national coat of arms.
-Note that in modern usage the Holy Crown of Hungary on the coat of arms is not understood as a symbol of monarchy but as a symbol of the millennial tradition of Hungarian statehood.